*Updated: Sept. 2017*

 Third, I’m going to brainstorm some features and evaluate these features against the business goals I’ve listed.

 Lastly, I’ll discuss trade-offs and summarize my recommendation.”

 3) Identify the Users / Customers and their Use Cases

 Although you might have lightly touched upon this while asking some clarifying questions, this step is crucial to locking down exactly who the product’s customers and users are and their use cases.

-Remember that for certain products, a customer may not necessarily be using the product.
-For example, the educational app/games market often has parents as the customers who are buying these apps for their children to use.
+Remember that for certain products, the customer and the user of the product may be different people.
+For example, in the educational app/games market, parents are often the customers who buy these apps / games for their children to use.

 4) Identify Gaps in the Use Cases